The AKO Give Back Initiative

 - Exhibiting the winning proposal from the AKO Curatorial Award at the Courtauld at the SKMU Sørlandets Kunstmuseum.

 - The launch of the 2030 Childhood Obesity Alliance, funded by the Foundation, by the Jamie Oliver Group with the help of the founder of Teach First.

-- Suggesting an independent field trial of Little Sun solar lamps at Stromme Foundation schools in West Africa.
+- Suggesting an independent field trial of Little Sun solar lamps at Strømme Foundation schools in West Africa.
 The aim would be to demonstrate a statistically significant link between solar lighting and educational achievement and child health, through a rigorous assessment by an independent research group.

-in London and the University of Agder, Norway, where the Foundation is considering funding a PhD in Nordic modernist art.
+in London and the University of Agder, Norway, where the Foundation is funding a PhD in Nordic modernist art.